Progress Software Co. (NASDAQ:PRGS) Shares Sold by Assenagon Asset Management S.A.

-Assenagon Asset Management S.A. cut its holdings in Progress Software Co.
-(NASDAQ:PRGS) by 65.7% in the 3rd quarter, according to its most recent 13F filing with the SEC.
+Assenagon Asset Management S.A. trimmed its position in shares of Progress Software Co.
+(NASDAQ:PRGS) by 65.7% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 32,059 shares of the software maker’s stock after selling 61,462 shares during the period.
-Assenagon Asset Management S.A.’s holdings in Progress Software were worth $1,577,000 as of its most recent filing with the SEC.
+Assenagon Asset Management S.A.’s holdings in Progress Software were worth $1,577,000 at the end of the most recent quarter.

 NASDAQ PRGS opened at $48.46 on Friday.
 The company has a debt-to-equity ratio of 1.36, a current ratio of 1.87 and a quick ratio of 1.87.
 The company’s 50 day simple moving average is $50.38 and its 200 day simple moving average is $47.56.
 Progress Software Co. has a 12 month low of $39.91 and a 12 month high of $53.99.
 The company has a market capitalization of $2.12 billion, a P/E ratio of 26.77, a PEG ratio of 7.83 and a beta of 1.17.